-There are still a few details to complete (we’re awaiting a sink faucet which is on backorder), but the bath is nearly complete and as close to Wright’s vision as we could make it.
+At this time of these images, there were still a few details to complete (we were awaiting a sink faucet which was on backorder), but the bath is complete and as close to Wright’s vision as we could make it.

 The 68″ x 72″ space was the weak spot in the house when we bought it, and we had plans to quickly make it right.

 The demolition phase confirmed what we suspected: years of steam and overflows had done damage, and the damage was covered up.
 We learned that the room was originally painted plaster and trim in yellows and oranges, unlike a bath in one of the Burnham model F duplexes, – which features varnished trim.
 However, we’re not convinced that paint was in Wright’s plans.
 Since we didn’t see evidence of a clawfoot, we wonder if the builder veered from the drawings and went right to a built-in tub, and thought that paint would survive moisture.
 We do know that sometime in the 50’s a tub was replaced, some plaster was removed to tile for a shower, and the original maple floor which had stained and warped was covered in linoleum.
 Subsequent layers of tile, flooring and paint covered subsequent damage.
 The space seemed to close in on you and the squishy floor was an inch too high.